gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 been fined once for drunkenness.

 I closed my eyes for a moment, just listening.
 Where next?
 The glasswrights' market, where they sold perfect replicas of fish and exotic flowers?
-The Arañese quarter, where I might find momentary solace in a disputation on Balanced philosophy?
+The Arandese quarter, where I might find momentary solace in a disputation on Balanced philosophy?
 Or the cloudherd's yard near Tomb Hill?